AventusProtocolFoundation/avn-parachain/README.md

 If you are working on functionality that requires storage migration, you must test the migration logic using the chain state of your staging and/or production chain to ensure you don't have any unexpected errors due to the state being different.
 To perform this test you should:
 1. Compile the code using the try-runtime feature by running: \
 `cargo b -r --features try-runtime` \
-Using the new binary that was built from the script above, you can now run do a dry run of the migration
+Using the new binary that was built from the script above, you can now do a dry run of the migration

 2. `./<avn-binary> try-runtime --runtime <path to new wasm that was built on step 1> on-runtime-upgrade --checks live --uri <websocket url of staging/production chain with port number>`

 If you pass in the `--checks` options, this will execute the `pre_upgrade` and `post_upgrade` functions of your migration code.

  - `pre_upgrade`: Function that runs before the storage migration has executed.
 This function can return data.
  - `post_upgrade`: Function that runs after the storage migration has executed.
-This functiion will take the output of pre_upgrade and use it to validate.
+This functiion will take the output of pre_upgrade and can use it to validate the migration. \

 When possible, it is recommended to implement these functions to verify the outcome of the migration.

 Example implementation: